ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 *19:00* **Get-Together**

 This is an informal Get-Together for those already present.
-The meeting point is UPM Telecommunications Engineering School ([map](https://maps.app.goo.gl/QfAZjC87GmQsk2vo9)).
+The meeting point will be announced.

 <hr/>